dojo/docs/quickstart/arrays.rst

     array.every(arrayObject, callback, thisObject);
   });

+``dojo.every`` is somewhat of a spiritual opposite to ``dojo.some`` - in this case, it's like asking, "does this test hold true for *every* item in the array?"
+In other words, if even one invocation of the callback returns ``false``, ``dojo.every`` immediately short-circuits and returns false.
+If all iterations of the callback return ``true``, so does ``dojo.every``.

-Lets get back to our bank manager.
+Let's get back to our bank manager example.
 A client wants another credit, but you only allow a credit if every income transfer is at least 3000,-
 An example:

 .. cv-compound::